 Discovering...

 From the hooded djellaba to the jewel-encrusted takchita, Moroccan clothing carries centuries of artisan tradition.
-A complete guide to garments, tailoring, shopping, and dress etiquette for travelers.
+A garment-by-garment guide covering tailoring, shopping, regional styles, and dress etiquette for visitors.

 Moroccan clothing tells a story that runs deeper than fashion.
 Every stitch in a Fassi caftan, every fold of a Saharan tagelmust, and every crease in a well-worn pair of babouches reflects the country's position at the crossroads of Arab, Amazigh, Andalusian, and sub-Saharan African cultures.
-Walk through any medina and you see this heritage alive: tailors hunched over sewing machines in narrow ateliers, fabric merchants unrolling bolts of brocade, women examining embroidery on a caftan at a neighborhood boutique.
+Walk through any medina and this heritage is alive: tailors working at sewing machines in narrow ateliers, fabric merchants unrolling bolts of brocade, women examining embroidery on a caftan at a neighborhood boutique.

 For travelers, understanding Moroccan clothing opens a gateway to deeper cultural connection.
-This guide covers every major garment in the Moroccan wardrobe, from everyday wear to ceremonial dress, along with practical advice on where to buy, how much to pay, and how to dress respectfully as a visitor.
+This guide covers every major garment in the Moroccan wardrobe, from everyday wear to ceremonial dress, along with practical advice on where to buy, how much to pay, how to commission custom work, and how to dress respectfully as a visitor.

 The quintessential Moroccan garment.
 A long, loose-fitting robe with full sleeves and a pointed hood (qob).
 Worn over regular clothing, the djellaba is practical, modest, and suited to Morocco's climate.
-Men's djellabas are typically solid-colored (white, beige, brown, gray), while women's versions come in every color and pattern imaginable.
+Men's djellabas tend toward solid colors (white, beige, brown, gray), while women's versions come in every color and pattern.

-The Moroccan caftan is a single-piece flowing dress that represents centuries of refined craftsmanship.
-Worn for weddings, religious holidays, and formal gatherings, it features intricate embroidery, beading, and luxurious fabrics like silk, brocade, or chiffon.
+A single-piece flowing dress that represents centuries of refined craftsmanship.
+Worn for weddings, religious holidays, and formal gatherings, the caftan features intricate embroidery, beading, and luxurious fabrics like silk, brocade, or chiffon.
 UNESCO recognized Moroccan caftan craftsmanship on its intangible heritage list.

-The most formal garment in Moroccan women's wardrobe.
-A two-piece ensemble consisting of an under-dress (tahtia) in a complementary fabric and an over-dress (dfina) that is the main showpiece.
+The most formal garment in a Moroccan woman's wardrobe.
+A two-piece ensemble consisting of an under-dress (tahtia) in a complementary fabric and an over-dress (dfina) that serves as the showpiece.
 The over-dress is left open at the front and cinched with an elaborate belt (mdamma).
-Brides often change into multiple takchitas during their wedding celebration.
+Brides often change into multiple takchitas during the wedding celebration.

-Iconic Moroccan leather slippers without a heel counter, allowing you to slip them on and off easily.
-Made from soft leather, often dyed in bold colors.
+Iconic Moroccan leather slippers without a heel counter, allowing easy on-off wear.
+Made from soft leather and often dyed in bold colors.
 The traditional yellow babouche is the classic men's style, while women's babouches come in every color with embroidery, sequins, or beading.
+Handmade in the tanneries of Fes, Marrakech, and Taroudant.

-A flat-topped, cylindrical hat made of red felt, named after the city of Fes where it originated.
+A flat-topped cylindrical hat made of red felt, named after the city of Fes where it originated.
 The tarbouche was standard formal headwear for Moroccan men from the 17th century through the mid-20th century.
-While less common in daily wear today, it remains an important part of ceremonial dress and is worn by royal guards, musicians, and during cultural events.
+While less common in daily wear today, it remains an important part of ceremonial dress, worn by royal guards, musicians, and at cultural events.

 Morocco's indigenous Amazigh communities maintain distinct textile traditions that vary dramatically by region.
 These garments are woven with symbolic geometric patterns passed down through generations.